-Credit Hours: 2 Maximum Marks: 50 Practical: 37 Internal Assessment: 13
+Credits: 0-0-1 Maximum Marks: 50 Practical: 37 Internal Assessment: 13

 - 1. To learn the preparation of reagents and buffers used in rDNA Technology. - 2.
-To acquire the knowledge of basic chemicals involved, their applications and

-- 3. To perform quantification and separation of isolated DNA. - 4.
+To acquire the knowledge of basic chemicals involved, their applications and stepsinvolved in the isolation of DNA from prokaryotes and Eukaryotes. - 3.
+To perform quantification and separation of isolated DNA. - 4.
 To understand the concept of Restriction Digestion and DNA ligation by performing it.